 © 2018, Selective Micro Technologies, LLC.
 All rights reserved.
-Selective Micro, the Selectrocide name and logo, and the marketing molecules and logos are trademarks or registered trademarks of Selective Micro Technologies, LLC.
+Selective Micro, the Selectrocide name and logo, and the marketing images and logos are trademarks or registered trademarks of Selective Micro Technologies, LLC.

 Animal Drinking Water

-When raising animals such as swine, poultry, or cattle for pork, broilers, eggs, or dairy, the health of the herd is of the utmost importance.
-The overall health of your animals takes such variables into account as livability, mortality, feed conversion, and weight gain, and a spreading sickness can have huge negative impacts.
-As a result, costs can increase dramatically, whether via increased spending on vaccinations or higher quality feed blends, and profits can fall due to lower weight of the animal, higher mortality or in decreased egg or milk production, which in turn causes increased food prices for the consumer.
+When raising animals such as swine, poultry, or cattle, the health of the herd is of the utmost importance.
+The overall health of your animals takes variables such as livability, mortality, feed conversion, and weight gain into account, and a spreading sickness can have a huge negative impact on these key metrics.
+As a result, costs can increase dramatically, whether via increased spending on vaccinations or higher-quality feed blends.
+Profits can also suffer due to lower animal weights, higher mortality, or decreased egg or milk production.
+In turn this can also lead to increased food prices for the consumer.

 SMT’s ultra-pure chlorine dioxide products can help improve herd or flock health and increase profits.
 Our EPA registered products can be used as an antimicrobial water treatment to reduce bacterial and other pathogenic populations in water.
 Chlorine dioxide can also oxidize iron, manganese, phenols, and other floating particles decreasing turbidity which removes tastes and odors from the water, encouraging higher consumption.
 Chlorine dioxide has also been shown to prohibit the growth of bacteria and algae in drinking water systems, which can prevent buildup of bioslimes that harbor pathogenic organisms.

 When used in swine drinking water, chlorine dioxide has been shown to: